post-image

 On the night of July 17, 1944, two Liberty ships, the SS Quinault Victory and SS E.A.
 Bryan, were being loaded with explosive incendiary bombs, depth charges, and ammunition.
 At 10:18pm, two massive explosions at the docks, just seconds apart, lit up the sky.
 Fiery debris and chunks of metal rained down on the base and surrounding areas.
 Smoke and fire extended nearly two miles into the air.

-All 320 of the men on duty that night died instantly, almost two thirds of whom were African American, amounting to 15% of all Black American military deaths during World War II.
+The explosions instantly killed everyone within 1000 feet, including 320 servicemen, merchant marines, and civilian contractors.
+All those loading munitions at the time of the explosion were Black Americans, accounting for almost two thirds of the dead and amounting to 15% of all Black American military deaths during World War II.
 390 civilians and military personnel were injured, many seriously.
 The Naval Magazine was completely destroyed.
+It was the deadliest home front disaster of World War II.

 single-image

-As Port Chicago Sailor Robert Routh recalled, "These were the kind of young Blacks that made the conditions tolerable because of their attitude and ready to joke and make you glad to be alive.
+Port Chicago Sailor Robert Routh reflected on the sudden and devastating loss of so many of his fellow Sailors.
+"These were the kind of young Blacks that made the conditions tolerable because of their attitude and ready to joke and make you glad to be alive.
 And now to know that in three to four seconds their lives were just snuffed out...
 There was nothing said about this, the tragic loss of life.
 Where was the reporters then, writing about that?"

 The surviving Black sailors were off-duty that night, and many of them were injured from the blast as windows shattered and the barracks roof collapsed.
 Uninjured sailors fought valiantly to put out fires and contain the damage caused by the explosions.